-So, without further ado, sit back and enjoy my Glasgow Coffee Festival preview, or just see how I got on at the festival itself in the first of my three festival reports.
+So, without further ado, sit back and enjoy my Glasgow Coffee Festival preview.

-The Glasgow Coffee Festival is held in the Briggait, perhaps the most striking venue for a coffee festival (albeit a chilly one, which is why the festival has been moved from late autumn to spring).
-The Briggait was built as Glasgow’s fish market over 100 years ago, and consists of a single, soaring hall, with a vast, glass, arched ceiling, which gives the festival a great sense of space (something that’s lacking in other festivals).
+The Glasgow Coffee Festival is held in the Briggait, perhaps the most striking venue for a coffee festival (albeit a chilly one, which is why the festival moved from late autumn to spring last year).
+The Briggait was built as Glasgow’s fish market over 100 years ago, and consists of a single, soaring hall, with a vast, glass, arched ceiling, which gives the festival a great sense of light and space (something that’s lacking in other festivals).
 The festival is held on the floor of the main hall, but there’s a first-floor balcony that goes all the way around the building.
 Although there are no stands up there, you do get some great views of the festival floor.

-There’s a limit on the numbers allowed into the hall, part of the reason that the festival has been sold out the first two times.
+There’s a limit on the numbers allowed into the hall, part of the reason that the festival has sold out every year.
 This also means that while the festival feels busy, it never really feels that crowded.
-The result is a laid-back and friendly festival, with plenty of time to talk and socialise, and (for me at least) plenty of opportunity to catch up with old friends and make some new ones.
-Naturally, although I was there for the full eight hours of the 2015 festival, I still didn’t manage to get around all the stands.
-I also missed all bar one of the talks/workshops/masterclasses/cuppings.
-For that reason alone I’m glad it’s been extended to two days!
+The result is a laid-back and friendly event, with plenty of time to talk and socialise, and (for me at least) lots of opportunities to catch up with old friends and make some new ones.

 So, what’s actually going on?
 Well, there’ll be the usual collection of stands, with a total of 40 exhibitors covering coffee roasters, cafes, equipment and various related (and sometimes non-related) lifestyle brands.
-Check out my two-part report from the 2015 festival to get an idea of who was there last year, while to see this year’s line-up, head over to the festival website.
-It’s worth noting that while this is billed as a celebration of Scottish coffee and coffee culture, there were others who ventured from further afield, including Carvetii (who came up from Cumbria), J Atkinson & Co. (from Lancaster) and Terrone, who’d made the trip all the way from West Sussex (that’s even further than me!).
+Check out my three-part report from the 2017 festival to get an idea of who was there last year, while to see this year’s line-up, head over to the festival website.
+It’s worth noting that while this is billed as a celebration of Scottish coffee and coffee culture, there will be plenty who have ventured from further afield, including old friends Carvetii, from Cumbria, Casa Espresso, who are making the trip from Bradford, and Cast Iron Roasters, all the way from West Sussex (that’s even further than me!).

 |THE BRIGGAIT • GLASGOW • G1 5HZ|